Circumcision and Urinary Tract Infection

 The 2007 study is P.H.Conway, A. Cnaan, T. Zaoutis, B.V.
 Henry, R.W.
 Grundmeier, R. Keren, "Recurrent Urinary Tract Infections in Children, Risk Factors and Association With Prophylactic Antimicrobials," JAMA, July 11, 2007, Vol 298, No. 2

-| First UTI (n = 611) | Recurrent UTI (n = 83) | |
+First UTI (n = 611)

 That's to say EIGHT times as many females got a first UTI as males and NINE times as many got a recurrent UTI (but the difference between first and recurrent UTIs is not significant: femaleness is not associated with recurrence as such.
 It's probably safe to assume that the sex ratio of the 74,974-strong cohort was about 50:50, but this is not specified.
-(The researchers also draw conclusions about race.)

 The total information about circumcision is:

 That is, they had no circumcision data for nearly half of those with a first UTI.
 This throws the data about the other half into meaninglessness, right there.
 There is also no data for the ~34,900 boys WITHOUT a first UTI, so those percentages tell us nothing.
-Suppose, for a ridiculous example, that of the 35,000 males only those 10 were circumcised, then the UTI rate among circumcised males was 10/10 or 100% and among the intact only 26/34,990 or 0.074%, and a good case could be made that circumcision causes UTIs and/or that intactness protects against them.
+Suppose, for a ridiculous example, that of the 35,000 males only those 10 were circumcised, then the UTI rate among circumcised males was 10/10 or 100% and among the intact only 26/34,990 or 0.074%, and a case could be made that circumcision causes UTIs and/or that intactness protects against them.

 And later